onurbilginnn/git-commands/README.md

-git merge <branchName> (Merges the branch with the current branch that we are in) git merge --squash <branchName> ( Combines all commits to one commit in the target branch and stages it to source branch ) git merge --no-ff <branchName> ( Recursive merge: If any commit has been made after creating<br /> the merged target branch we use recursive merge ) git merge --abort (Aborts the merge operation; useful in merge conflict situations )
+git merge <branchName> (Merges the branch with the current branch that we are in) git merge --squash <branchName> ( Combines all commits to one commit in the target branch and stages it to source branch ) git merge --no-ff <branchName> ( Recursive merge: If any commit has been made after creating the merged target branch <br/> we use recursive merge ) git merge --abort (Aborts the merge operation; useful in merge conflict situations )

 git cherry-pick <commit ID> ( adding the change in the commit to the target branch)